ljbarker/sar_project/README.md

 ### Edits to `resource_manager_agent.py`

-In the latest commit, the following changes were made to `resource_manager_agent.py`:
+To employ feedback provided in A2, the following changes were made to `resource_manager_agent.py`:

 1. **Added `optimize_allocation` method**: